Accreditation

 Confidentiality

 Applications and maintenance reports may be accessed by the Committee during considerations but are stored confidentially.
 Part or any of their contents may be released only with the consent of the member concerned.
 In the case of an appeal, the ALS Executive may also access the papers relevant to the appeal.
-The names of Accredited Linguists will be published on the ALS website (if you wish to request your name be withheld from the website, please contact the Secretary of ALS before applying for accreditation).
+The names of Accredited Linguists will be published on the ALS website (if you wish to request your name be withheld from the website, please contact the Accreditation Committee before applying for accreditation).

 Fees